philzook58/philzook58.github.io/_posts/2025-03-31-knuck_prolog.md

 The main thing that I have ready to go here is an implementation of unification.  <https://www.philipzucker.com/unify/> <https://www.philipzucker.com/ho_unify/>
 That combined with term orderings are the main annoying fiddly things you need to build little versions of many automated reasoning algorithms.

 Prolog is many things.
-It is a particular strategy on resolution. <https://en.wikipedia.org/wiki/SLD_resolution>
+It is a particular strategy on resolution. <https://en.wikipedia.org/wiki/SLD_resolution> .
+You can look at it as just an imperative thing that kind of makes sense.
+It is also basically backwards proof search.
+It is also basically what you get when you combine backtracking/search + unification.
+You can take this separately if you like an get interesting stuff too.

 My interpreter starts with a set of goals (implicitly conjoined) that you want to solve and a list of `vs` to consider to be unification variables.
 I have been using the style of explicitly maintainng which constants I consider variables.
 I could use z3's de bruijn Var, but this wouldn't work right in higher order situations.

-The state of the interpreter is a list of states.
+The big state of the interpreter is a list of branch states.
 The outer list represents possible backtrackings you may need to try.
 The inner list is the thing closer to a normal stack and state in another language.
 The "stack" is a list of goals you still need to discharge in order to succeed.
 This goal stack is also basically a continuation data structure <https://en.wikipedia.org/wiki/Continuation> .
-The "state" is the current substitution in this branch
+The "state" is the current substitution and unbound variables list in this branch.
 That logic programming has these two stack structures is what makes it confusing sometimes when comparing against non logic programming interpreters.
 I have implemented this is a super brute force inefficient way.
 The goals share a lot of substructure, so we could factor together these two lists into a single structure.
 But then we also need to rip apart substitutions.
 Eh.

 The interpreter loop is: